Skip to main content

 What is resin flow in prepreg?

-When you heat prepreg under pressure the resin melts (liquefies) and flows.
-This is called resin flow.
-The pressure and the rate at which the resin heats up affects the amount of flow that occurs.
+When subjected to lamination heat and pressure, prepreg resin melts (liquefies) and flows.
+This behavior is called resin flow.
+The pressure and the rate at which the resin heats up affect the amount of flow that occurs.
 There is a limited period of time during which the resin remains fluid enough to flow freely, after which we say it has gelled.
 This is the basic principle behind the lamination process.

 What is the difference between prepreg and core?

-Another major difference between the prepreg and the core when used in stack up is the dielectric constant (Dk ).
-The Dk for the core does not vary, whereas the prepreg Dk before and after lamination will vary.
-This is why a few military applications of PCBs don’t use the foil method, instead go for the core method of lamination.
-I hope this disposes of the ambiguity.
+Another major difference between the prepreg and the core when used in a stack-up is the dielectric constant (Dk ).
+The Dk of the core does not vary, whereas the dielectric constant of the prepreg might change after lamination.

-Now, the thickness of the PCB depends on the type of prepregs used.
+The thickness of the circuit board depends on the type of prepregs used.
 It must be noted that the required thickness can be achieved by a combination of prepreg plies.
 If you are wondering what plies are, they are nothing but thin sheets of prepregs placed on top of one another.
 This helps in achieving the desired thickness of the PCB.

 Plies of prepregs in pcb